amitxv/AutoGpuAffinity/README.md

 optional arguments:
-  -h, --help            show this help message and exit --trials <trials>     specify the number of trials to benchmark per CPU (default 3) --duration <time>     specify the duration of each trial in seconds (default 30) --disable_xperf       disable DPC/ISR logging with xperf --app_caching <time>  specify the timeout in seconds for application caching (default 20)
+  -h, --help            show this help message and exit --trials <trials>     specify the number of trials to benchmark per CPU --duration <time>     specify the duration of each trial in seconds --disable_xperf       disable DPC/ISR logging with xperf --xperf_path <path>   only use this if xperf is installed to a location other than deafault --app_caching <time>  specify the timeout in seconds for application caching (default 20)
 ````